MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_MXXLab04_Power_BI.md

 1. Press pie chart icon in the **Visualizations** panel to insert the chart.
 2. Drag **Building** field and drop it into **Legend** target box.
 3. Drag **Visits** field and drop it into **Values** target box.
-4. Resize the pie chart using corner handles so that all visualizations are visible.
+4. Resize the pie chart using corner handles so that all chart components are visible.
 5. Click **New visual** on the Power BI ribbon then select stacked column chart in **Visualizations** pane.
 6. Drag **Visits** field and drop it into **Values** target box.
 7. Drag **Start** field and drop it into **Axis** target box.